CODE-ROBO/Prarambh-1-Solid-Rocket-Motor/README.md

 To withstand extreme thermal gradients and transient pressure spikes, the hardware architecture was designed using strict industrial pressure vessel tolerances and rapid-prototyping workflows.
 </div>

 * 🛡️ **Motor Casing Dynamics:** Analyzed for critical burst pressure ($\sigma_{burst}$) utilizing Barlow's formula for primary hoop stress to establish a strict structural safety factor exceeding the peak expected chamber pressure.
-Precision-machined for optimal strength-to-weight ratios.
-* 🌪️ **Nozzle Expansion Geometry:** The thermodynamic expansion ratio ($A_e/A_t$) was analytically derived to match exit pressure ($P_e$) with ambient pressure ($P_a$), maximizing thrust efficiency and preventing flow separation or shock diamond inefficiencies inside the bell.
+* 🌪️ **Nozzle Expansion Geometry:** The thermodynamic expansion ratio ($A_e/A_t$) was analytically derived to match exit pressure ($P_e$) with ambient pressure ($P_a$), maximizing thrust efficiency and preventing flow separation.
 * ⚠️ **Thermal Inhibition & Ablation:** Strategic implementation of non-combustible internal liners to mitigate casing heat-soak.
-The liner thickness was calculated based on the maximum anticipated burn time to prevent premature structural yield during the combustion phase.
+The liner thickness was calculated based on the maximum anticipated burn time.
 * 🛠️ **Test Stand Architecture:** Engineered a multi-axis thrust containment stand utilizing heavy-gauge steel, capable of withstanding lateral vibration and axial thrust loads exceeding the motor's theoretical maximum.

 ---